-2.18 A number of savings and funding strategies have been identified as being both feasible and sustainable, via a vigorous Efficiency Board process including challenge sessions for each of the Portfolios involving Cabinet Members, the Executive Management Team, Heads of Service and the Finance Manager.
-The proposed savings identified for 2022/23 are summarised below, with further detail in Appendix 1.
+2.18 A number of savings and funding strategies have been identified and the proposed savings for 2022/23 are summarised below, with further detail in Appendix 4.
 These savings and strategies enable a balanced financial position to be proposed for 2022/23.